greenelab/meta-review/manuscript.md

 `TODO: need help deciding what related topics to include here and which references to use, these are arbitrary examples` `TODO: more ideas in doi:10.7287/peerj.preprints.2711v2` Several of these open science efforts are GitHub-based like our collaborative writing process.
-The Journal of Open Source Software [@oGNtTmrp] and ReScience [@pKdkaWKn] journals rely on GitHub for peer review and hosting.
+The ReScience [@pKdkaWKn], the Journal of Open Source Software [@oGNtTmrp], and some other [Open Journals](http://www.theoj.org/) rely on GitHub for peer review and hosting.
+GitHub is also increasingly used for resource curation [@vf9t7xMG], and collaborative scholarly reviews combine literature curation with discussion and interpretation.
 `TODO: describe Manubot related work here?` [@17wKkS4DV] and https://github.com/ewanmellor/gh-publisher

 There are potential limitations of our GitHub-based approach.